-- ★ Recommended: Music Theory 1 and Tech in Music - ▶ Course meets every other day for 20 weeks
+★ Recommended: Music Theory 1 and Tech in Music

 Did you ever wish you could create a song to the melody in your head?
 This course is designed to introduce advancing music students to the creative world of composition and improvisation.
 Students will develop skills in the areas of writing and performing original music.
 The students will serve as the creators, critics and performers of their own material!!
 Students will learn the compositional elements of style and form as they explore the rhythmic, melodic and harmonic aspects of creating music.